FScociety/soerensc-web-hugo/content/notes/0003_stigma_02/index.md

 {{< image src="media/final.webm" scale=50 >}}

-## Software Choice
+## Software choice
-Blender and the flip-fluids addon were used for all the 3d stuff and nuke for compositing.
+I choose Blender and the flip-fluids addon for all the 3d stuff and nuke for compositing.
-I thought about using houdini but I didn't have a license.
+I thought about using houdini but I had no experience and no license, so i went with the safe route.

-## Structure
+## Shot structure
-The shot had different components :

-- CG double of the room assembled from 3D scans and hand models.
+1. Set reconstruction based on 3d scans of the room and the characters
-Which I used for shadow catching, fluid collision, occlusion for static objects

-- fluid simulation

-- roto of moving foreground characters.
-It was unrealistic to match move them in 3d, so I took the rough 3d scans of the character just for reflection and not occlusion.
+2. A fluid simulation using the 3d mesh as a collision
+3. Roto of the characters and compositing.

 ## Workflow

 ### Splitting into different files
-For the entire 3d process i used blender, which was handy cause I had experience in handling big files in it.
+For the entire 3d process i used blender, which I have a lot of experience.
 Though this project was a new challenge.
 In the beginning I naivly had everything in one file, but then I started to play around with the sim everything became slow.
-The modelling was impact the most, it was clear to me I have to split the project into different files.
+The modelling was really painfull, so it was clear to me I have to split the project into different files.
 I choose for 3 files:

 - rendering.blend